sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 where number is a UNIX numeric user ID.

 For the other networking configurations, the string is the same for all connections and, thus, useless.

+**Function: `connection_name_lookup`**

+connection_name_lookup - This function performs a DNS name lookup on connection's IP address.

+str connection_name_lookup (OBJ connection [, INT record_result])

+If a hostname can't be resolved, the function simply returns the numeric IP address.
+Otherwise, it will return the resolved hostname.

+If record_result is true, the resolved hostname will be saved with the connection and will overwrite it's existing 'connection_name()'.
+This means that you can call 'connection_name_lookup()' a single time when a connection is created and then continue to use 'connection_name()' as you always have in the past.

+This function is primarily intended for use when the 'NO_NAME_LOOKUP' server option is set.
+Barring temporarily failures in your nameserver, very little will be gained by calling this when the server is performing DNS name lookups for you.

+> Note: This function runs in a separate thread.
+While this is good for performance (long lookups won't lock your MOO like traditional pre-2.6.0 name lookups), it also means it will require slightly more work to create an entirely in-database DNS lookup solution.
+Because it explicitly suspends, you won't be able to use it in 'do_login_command()' without also using the 'switch_player()' function.
+For an example of how this can work, see '#0:do_login_command()' in ToastCore.

+**Function: `switch_player`**

+switch_player -- Silently switches the player associated with this connection from object1 to object2.

+switch_player(OBJ object1, OBJ object2 [, INT silent])

+object1 must be connected and object2 must be a player.
+This can be used in do_login_command() verbs that read or suspend (which prevents the normal player selection mechanism from working.

+If silent is true, no connection messages will be printed.

 **Function: `set_connection_option`**